-What What Wrong?
+What Went Wrong?
 (Why Did the Courts Dismiss So Many Uber Lawsuits?)

 Despite several courtroom defeats, we believe that Uber does not treat its drivers fairly.
 Nothing has changed, in fact, we think Uber’s behavior has become worse.

 Two years ago there were some early court victories.
 Judge Chen in San Francisco and Judge Rakoff in New York City.
 We hoped the trend would continue.
 Although we knew we had a steep climb in front of us, the cause was just.
 Uber drivers are treated like second class citizens and it seems that the company’s promises are often empty.

 We filed class cases around the country on the theory that the onerous lawsuit waiver and class action waiver provisions of the driver’s agreements were void and violated public policy.
 What legitimate employer would have an employee or contractor sign a contract saying they couldn’t sue?
 The 7th Amendment of the United States Constitution guarantees people the right to a jury trial.